yamand16/ear2face/README.md

 ### How did we create train and test sets?

 First of all, we executed OpenCV [7] ear detector to capture ear images and Dlib [8] face detector to capture frontal face images.
 Then, we decided to select 10% percent of subjects for using in subject independent test set.
+The corresponding datasets and setups are presented in the table below.

 Dataset | # of subject in training set | # of images in training set | # of subject in test set | # of images in test set | Test set name
 --- | --- | --- | --- | --- | ---